 Girls achieved marks of 70% or above in 616 out of the 629 examinations.

 More than 50% of our students scored an ATAR above 90.

-Eight girls were placed in the All Round Achievers List, having achieved top Band marks of 90% and above in ten or more of their units.
+14 girls are in the All-round Achievers list, having achieved top band marks (90% and above) in 10 or more of their units.

-A further 14 girls were very close to being included on this honours list, having achieved top band results in eight or nine of their units.
+A further ten girls narrowly missed this honours list, having achieved top band results in eight or nine of their units.

-Eliza Fox came first in the State in Biology.
+Zara Lowe – first in the State in Drama.

-Eliza Fox came first in the State in German Extension.
+Saachi Brajkovic – first in the State in History Extension.

 A selection of our HSC subjects and the percentage of girls coming in the top two performance bands compared to the State: